Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

-For each step, the Matching does not appear as the concatenations of blocks from $D_1$ and $D_2$ are not matched.
-The summation of the infinite concatenated blocks from $x$ and $y$-floor is the coding we need. \end{proof} Now we may set $D_1=\{k,k,\cdots,k\}$, if $D_2$ is not a multiplier set of $D_1$, we implement similar idea constructing a coding for which its arbitrary long perfix is not the concatenation of some Matchings.
+For each step, the Matching does not appear as the length of the concatenations of blocks from $x$ and $y$-floor are not matched.
+The summation of the infinite concatenated blocks from $x$ and $y$-floor is the coding we need. \end{proof} Now we may set $D_1=\{k,k,\cdots,k\}$, if $D_2$ is not a multiplier set of $D_1$, we implement similar idea constructing a coding such that its arbitrary long prefix is not a concatenation of some Matchings.

 Hence, in order to prove Theorem \ref{finitecc}, it remains to prove following lemma. \begin{Lemma} Let $D_1=\{k,k,\cdots,k\}$, if $D_2$ is not a multiplier set of $D_1$, then $\sharp D$ is not finite. \end{Lemma}